 Associate Head Coach - Trevor Wachsman

-Trevor Wachsman (pronounced Walks-man) is entering his eighth season at Utah State.
+Trevor Wachsman (pronounced Walks-man) is entering his ninth season at Utah State.
 Hired prior to the 2010 season, he was promoted to associate head coach in 2012.

 Wachsman handles all the video aspects of the program from video exchange to scouting.
 He also works with head coach Heather Cairns to handle recruiting and the tactical aspects of the game.

 The 2015 Aggie squad finished the year at 10-8-2, going 5-5-1 in Mountain West play.
 Under Wachsman and the staff's direction, Brooksby and Hamblin earned all-Mountain West honors, while Brooksby was named to the NSCAA all-Pacific Region third team.